ksu-is/FitnessPro/README.md

 # FitnessPro
 FitnessPro is a personal fitness app that allows users to have their personal fitness journey all tracked on one app.
-This app will provide you not only with workouts and good dietary recipes, but also a way to track your progress and help achieve the goals you set for yourself
+This app will provide you not only with workouts and good dietary recipes but also a way to track your progress and help achieve the goals you set for yourself

 Link to project: https://github.com/ksu-is/FitnessPro